 - We’ll check to see if any of our nannies match your requirements and send you the ones we think are a good fit.
 This usually takes 1 day (or a bit longer if you register at the weekend)

 - If you like our suggestions we’ll introduce you so you can meet the nanny and make sure they’re right for your family

 - You’re welcome to meet with multiple candidates before deciding to go ahead (nannies do this too).
-You can meet the nanny multiple times or organise a trial (note: trials over two hours are paid for) to make sure they’re the right fit for your family.
+You can meet the nanny multiple times or organise a trial (note: trials are paid for) to make sure they’re the right fit for your family.

 - If you decide you’d like to hire one of our after school nannies, Koru Kids manage all the admin for you including setting up contracts and payroll.
 We also continue to support you and your nanny to make their placement a success.

 How long will it take to find me a nanny?

 We hate to say it but… it depends.
 If we do have a match for you, the process can move really quickly with many of our after school arrangements meeting up within 7 days and coming to a decision shortly after.
 If you’re able to get back to us quickly, that really helps keep things moving.

 Is there a minimum or maximum number of hours per week the nannies can do?